Conjugacy in fibre products, distortion, and the geometry of cyclic subgroups: Introduction

 \begin{letterthm}[\cite{mb:iff}] Let $G_1$ and $G_2$ be torsion-free hyperbolic groups, let $P<G_1\times G_2$ be a finitely generated subdirect product, and let $Q$ be the finitely presented group $G_1/(G_1\cap P)$.
 Then, the following conditions are equivalent: \begin{enumerate} \item the conjugacy problem in $P$ is solvable; \item there is a uniform algorithm to decide membership of cyclic subgroups in $Q$; \item the rel-cyclics Dehn function $\delta_Q^c(n)$ is recursive. \end{enumerate} \end{letterthm}

-The main purpose of this article is to provide quantitative companions to this theorem.
-These are intended as tools that can be used to extend the library of functions that are known to arise as conjugator length functions of finitely generated and finitely presented groups \cite{BRS}, a project that is being pursued with Tim Riley \cite{BR}.
+The main purpose of this article is to provide quantitative companions to this theorem, concentrating on the case where $G_1=G_2$ and $p_1=p_2$.
+These results are intended as tools that can be used to extend the library of functions that are known to arise as conjugator length functions of finitely generated and finitely presented groups \cite{BRS}, a project that is being pursued with Tim Riley \cite{BR}.
 By definition, the {\em conjugator length function} of a group $G$ is

 where $|\g|_G$ denotes distance from the identity in the word metric associated to a fixed finite generating set for $G$.
 Given a pair of finitely generated groups $G<\G$, we also consider the function $\CL_G^\G(n)$ obtained by replacing the condition $|u|_G+|v|_G\le n$ with $|u|_\G+|v|_\G\le n$, still measuring $|\gamma|_G$ in $G$.
 We refer to \cite{BRS} for an account of what is known about conjugator length functions.